aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_dspcurspos.md

 ## DspCursPos               --  continuous display of cursor position

 ## Desc
-continuous display of cursor position
+* continuous display of current cursor position (col and row)

 ## See also
 * __blank__